-Our team is closely monitoring developments in Minnesota, Missouri, and Kansas, and are looking to the guidance provided by health professionals and government officials for both institutes of higher learning and businesses.
+Our team is closely monitoring pandemic developments, and are looking to the guidance provided by health professionals and government officials for both institutes of higher learning and businesses.
 We remain committed to doing everything we can to ensure the safety of our community while delivering positive outcomes for students in the program.

-We will be resuming campus operations in Minneapolis for cohorts beginning study on or after 9/27/2021.
-We have not established a timeline for re-opening our Kansas City Campus.
+We began resuming campus operations in Minneapolis for cohorts beginning study on or after 9/27/2021.
 While current students will have access to our Minneapolis campus, to limit the possibility of transmission and reduce risk for students and staff we’ll be taking a number of precautions, namely:

-- On Campus Students and Staff Must Be Vaccinated We will be requiring that all students studying on campus have received vaccination against Covid 19 and it has been at least 14 days since their final shot.
+- On-Campus Students and Staff Must Be Vaccinated and boosted (if eligible).
+We will be requiring that all students studying on campus have received vaccination against Covid 19 and it has been at least 14 days since their final shot.

 Verification of Vaccination Status

 The vaccination card you were given at the time of your vaccine will be required.
 You will need to show proof of vaccination to us prior to Tier 2, when you begin in-person study.
 You will be asked to submit an image of your completed vaccination card along with your signed student contract or as part of your cohort onboarding process.
 If you have not gotten the vaccine and are able, you need to get it 14 days before in-person study to be eligible for study in a given cohort.
 If you do not have the vaccine and proof of vaccination at the time of in-person study, you will be removed from the cohort.
 If you are unable to receive the vaccine, please contact admissions to discuss your study options.